IrishCentral.com has put together a list of the top 100 common Irish surnames with a little explanation of where these names come from.

 (O) Murphy - Ó Murchadh.
 Murphy is the most numerous name in Ireland.
 The resumption of the prefixes O and Mac, which is a modern tendency with most Gaelic-Irish names, has not taken place in the case of Murphy.

-(Mac) Nally - Mac Anally, Mac an Fhailghih (failgheach, poor man).
+(Mac) Nally - Mac Anally Mac an Fhailghih (failgheach, poor man).
 Without the prefix Mac this name now is found mainly in Mayo and Roscommon; with the Mac it belongs to Oriel.
-Patrick Woulfe says that the Mayo Nallys are of Norman or Welsh oigin and acquired a Gaelic name.
+Woulfe says that the Mayo Nallys are of Norman or Welsh oigin and acquired a Gaelic name.
 This is unlikely in the case of the MacNallys of Ulster as there they are often called Mac Con Ulaidh (son of the hound of Ulidia, i.e. eastern Ulster).
-In the census of 1659 it appears as MacAnully, MacEnolly, MacNally, and Knally, all in Oriel (the anicent kingdom that occupied portions of Leinster and Ulster) or in counties adjacent.
+In the ‘census ‘ of 1659 it appears as MacAnully, MacEnolly, MacNally, and Knally, all in Oriel or in counties adjacent thereto.

 Prendergast - de Priondragás.
 One of the powerful families which came to Ireland at the time of the Anglo-Norman invasion.
 They are still found mainly in the places of their original settlement.
 Some of those in Mayo assumed the name FitzMaurice.

 (O) Rafferty - Ó Raithbheartaigh, mod. Ó Raifeartaigh.
-Though etymologically this (from rath bheartach, prosperity wielder) is distinct from Ó Robhartaigh (from robharta, full tide) anglicized as O’Roarty, these two names have been treated as one, at least since the fifteenth century.
-As coarbs (officers of the late medieval church in Ireland) of St. Columcille on Tory Island.
-Roarty is now mainly Co.
+Though etymologically this (from rath bheartach, prosperity wielder) is distinct from Ó Robhartaigh (from robharta, full tide) anglicized O’Roarty, these two names have been treated as one, at least since the fifteenth century.
+As co-arbs of St. Columcille on Tory Island Roarty is now mainly Co.
 Donegal while Rafferty is of Co.
 Tyrone and Co.
 Lough.

-(O) Regan - Ó Riagain. Ó Réagain is used in county Waterford.
+(O) Regan - Ó Riagain. Ó Réagainis used in county Waterford.
 There are three septs with this name.
-That of Leix was in the early times one of the ‘Tribes of Tara’.
+That shown as of Leix was in the early times one of the ‘Tribes of Tara’.
 The eponymous ancestors of the Thomond sept were akin to Brian Boru.
 The third was akin to the MacCarthys.

-(O) Riordan - Rearden, Ó Riordáin.
-This numerous sept belongs exclusively to Munster, The earlier form of Ó Rioghbhardáin derives from "riogh bhard," "royal bard."
+(O) Riordan - Rearden Ó Riordáin.
+This numerous sept belongs exclusively to Minster, he earlier form of Ó Rioghbhardáin reveals its derivation from riogh bhard, royal bard.

 (O) Rooney - Ó Ruanaidh.
 Originating in Co.
-Down, where the town of Ballyroney locates them, this name is now numerous in all the provinces except Munster.
-In west Ulster and north Connacht Rooney is often an abbreviation of Mulrooney.
+Down, where Ballyroney locates them, this name is now numerous in all the provinces except Munster.
+In West Ulster and north Connacht Rooney is often an abbreviation of Mulrooney.

-(O) Shea - Shee, Ó Séaghdha; mod. Ó Sé (séaghdha, hawklike.
-Secondary meaning: stately).
-Primarily a Kerry sept, but (as in Shee) it is notable as the only Gaelic-Irish name among “the Tribes of Kilkenny," to which, in addiition to Co.
-Tipperary, a branch of the sept migrated in the 13th century.
+(O) Shea - Shee Ó Séaghdha; mod. Ó Sé (séaghdha, hawklike, secondary meaning stately).
+Primarily a Kerry sept, but (as in Shee) it is notable as the only Gaelic-Irish name among “the Tribes of Kilkenny’ to which county and Co.
+Tipperary a branch of the sept migrated in the thirteenth century.

-(O) Sheehan - Sheahan, Ó Síodhacháin.
+(O) Sheehan - Sheahan Ó Síodhacháin.
 (The obvious derivation from síodhach, peaceful, is not accepted by some Celtic scholars).
-The Dalcassian sept which spread southwards accounts for the majority of Sheehans who are now very numerous in counties Cork, Kerry, and Limerick.
+The Dalcassian sept which spread southwards accounts for the majority of Sheehans who are now very numerous in Co.s Cork, Kerry, and Limerick.
 Formerly also there was an Uí Maine sept of this name which, however, is rarely found in Connacht today.

 (O) Slattery - Ó Slatara, Ó Slatraigh (slatra, strong).
 Of Ballyslatterly in east Clare.
 The name has now spread to adjacent counties of Munster.

 (Mac) Spillan(e) - Mac Spealáin (derivation as O’Spillane).
-The family is, however, quite distinct from Ó Spealáin.
-Spollan and Spollin, rarely retaining the prefix Mac, are numerous in County Offaly.
+The family is, however, quite distinct from Ó Spealáin (O’Spillane) Spollan and Spollin, rarely retaining the prefix Mac, are numerous in County Offaly.
 Older anglicized forms were Spalane and Spalon.

-Walsh - Breat(h)nach (Welshman).
-Also re-anglicized also as Brannagh, Brannick etc. A name given independently to many unconnected families in different parts of the country and now the fourth most numerous of all Irish surnames.
-It is sometimes spelled Welsh, which is the pronunciation of Walsh in Munster and Connacht.
+Walsh - Breat(h)nach (Welshman) which is re-anglicized also as Brannagh, Brannick etc. A name given independently to many unconnected families in different parts of the country and now the fourth most numerous of all Irish surnames.
+It is sometimes spelt Welsh, which is the pronunciation of Walsh in Munster and Connacht.

-(O) Whelan, Ó Faoláin (faol, wolf).
-A variant form of Phelan common in Ireland between Co.
+(O) Whelan Ó Faoláin (faol, wolf).
+A variant form of Phelan numerous in the country between Co.
 Tipperary and Co.
 Wexford.
 Whelan is also sometimes an abbreviation of Whelehan and occasionally a synonym of Hyland.
 Whelan is rare in Ulster.

 Log in with your social accounts: